All our pigments are now offered through a new company called Wholesale Cosmetic Pigments

 Generally in cosmetics, the term solubility relates to water solubility.
 The majority of colors used in decorative cosmetics are pigments.
-All the colors we sell at DIY cosmetics will fall into the pigment category.
+All the colors we sell at DIY Cosmetics and Wholesale Cosmetic Pigments will fall into the pigment category.

 Inorganic Pigments: The range of inorganic pigments used in cosmetics is made up of several different chemical types.
 In general, inorganic pigments are duller in color than their brighter organic counterparts.
 They are far superior though in the stability to heat and light.
 They can react in extreme conditions of pH.
 For example Ultramarines can react with acids and produce hydrogen sulphide as a by-product.
 It is the inorganic pigments that we most use in cosmetics subject to their purity levels of heavy metals.